knextsunj/encrypt-db-password/README.md

 This project can avoid storing a clear text password in Tomcat's Resource definition of a DataSource.

+:warning: Note that this is a "security by obscurity" solution.

 ## How to use:

 1. `git clone https://github.com/k-tamura/encrypt-db-password.git`